FreeOpenU/eavesdrop/README.md

    I mean to add some nore functionality:

   -[x] Dave can choose what type of payload he wants to save.
-  -[ ] Dave can go in and see how many of each kind of requests and responses the device has been receiving.
+  -[ ] Dave can go in and see how many of each kind of requests and
+       responses the device has been receiving.
   -[ ] Dave can choose where the payload is being stored -[ ] Dave can kill the sniff
   -[ ] Dave can count/ see a graph of malformed packets to see if Hal is misbehaving -[x] Dave can choose which device to sniff on

+## Packaging Eavesdrop:

+    I used PyInstaller to package the program into a binary executable.
+The drawback is that the binary file can only be used on the same type of system it was created on.
+To create the executable, change into the eavesdrop directory and
+Use: ```pyinstaller --onefile UserInt```

+This will create two folders, build and dist.The executable will be in the dist folder.

-## Installation
+## Running the application

-This code uses Python 2.7 and t-shark.
-It also used zlib, scappy, os, and re (for regular expressions).
-You also must have root access.
-I will create a requirements file when I have most things functional.
+The system must have tshark on it.
+Thats it!